Transfer news: Everton announce signing of £10m Delph from Man City | Goal.com

 Everton announce signing of £10m Delph from Man City

-The 29-year-old was widely reported to be joining the Toffees having fallen down the pecking order at the Etihad last season.
+The 29-year-old has penned a three-year deal with the Toffees and hopes to enjoy more playing time with his new employers than he did at in Manchester.

-Delph played a vital role in City’s unprecedented 100-point campaign in 2017/18 but was restricted to just 11 Premier League appearances for Pep Guardiola’s side last year, with only one in 2019.
+Having been a key figure during City’s 100-point campaign in 2017/18, the England international was restricted to just 11 Premier League appearances for Pep Guardiola’s side last season, with only one in 2019 after falling behind Oleksandr Zinchenko and Benjamin Mendy in the pecking order for a starting berth at left-back.

-As a result, the centre-midfielder - who has also operated at left-back - has opted for a move to the Toffees.
+As a result, Delph - who can operate in midfield or at full-back - was widely reported to be keen on leaving City after entering the final year of his contract with the club.

 "I’m really happy to be here, I’m going to give absolutely everything - nothing less than 100 per cent,” Delph told the club’s website upon signing.